 About the phase 2 study

-The phase 2 study is a global, multicenter, open-label study evaluating riliprubart in participants with chronic inflammatory demyelinating polyneuropathy (CIDP) across three cohorts: participants who are receiving a SOC treatment with residual disability (SOC-treated), participants who had failed or had an inadequate response to a SOC treatment (SOC-refractory) and participants who had never received a SOC treatment (SOC-naïve).
+The phase 2 study is a global, multicenter, open-label study evaluating riliprubart in participants with chronic inflammatory demyelinating polyneuropathy (CIDP) across three cohorts: participants who are receiving and dependent on a SOC treatment (SOC-treated), participants who experienced failure or had an inadequate response to a SOC treatment (SOC-refractory) and participants who had not received a SOC treatment in the previous 6 months (SOC-naïve).
 Participants undergo 24 weeks of treatment (part A), followed by an optional treatment extension for 52 weeks (part B).
 In part A, the primary endpoint for the SOC-treated group is the percentage of participants who relapse after withdrawal of SOC and during the riliprubart treatment period.
 For the SOC-refractory and SOC-naïve groups, the part A primary endpoint is the percentage of participants responding during the riliprubart treatment period.
 In part B, the primary endpoint across all groups is the long-term safety and tolerability of riliprubart.
 Secondary endpoints include additional efficacy, safety, and tolerability measures.
 SOC treatment is immunoglobulins or corticosteroids.

 About riliprubart